Curatorial Project: Our Prime Property

 The answer to the question of where a work of performance should be ‘stored’ is less obvious.
 Art historians wrangle with how to document a performance.
 Videos or photographs do little to convey the immediacy of a work and yet those media and ephemera are the only objects that can serve as testament to an event that had a discrete beginning, middle, and end.
 But even if those pieces could be pulled together to re-perform the work, is it the same work at all?

 So, if OPP’s objective is to articulate ideal present and future locations, performance poses a problem because a performance does not rely on an ideal condition and a performance cannot be stored and then duplicated in the future.

 What then of this collection of works, subtitled “Between Present and Future?”
-They demonstrate ways in which location informs a work and how the suitability of location might or might be ideal for current or future performances.
+They demonstrate ways in which location informs a work and how the suitability of location might or might not be ideal for current or future performances.